kjwilder/lightsout/strategy.md

 Specifically, a 'P' indicates the button gets pushed, while a '.' indicates the button does not get pushed.

-#### Null templates:

-The following three templates are special in that they are equivalent to not pushing any buttons at all.
-If you push all of the buttons corresponding to any of these templates, then the exact same lights that were on when you started will still be the only lights on when you finish.
+The following three templates are special in that pushing all of the buttons has the same effect as not pushing any buttons at all.
+These will be called **null templates**.
+They are the only such templates as can be shown using a straightforward search strategy.
 ```
 Template 1        Template 2        Template 3
 P .
 P .
 P         P P .
 P P         .
 P P P .